Aksumar/EventProject/README.md

 ### Some details

-I use Mapstract to mappers generation.
+I used Mapstract for mappers generation.

 H2 database is used in this project in in-memory mode.
 You can use link `http://localhost:8080/h2-console` to access H2 console.
 Login & password provided in `application.properties`